yassataiseer/DlvrMe-API/README.md

 to be improved.
 Things to be done can be viewed at  ```CONTRIBUTING.md``` but do notify what you will be doing before hand to prevent overwritten code.
-Before opening a pull request make sure your code is tested, instructions in order to test your code can be found here.
 Currently DlvrMe is not making new features rather improving current features.